Peter-L-SVK/PyLine/README.md

 ## Features
 - **Theme System**:
-  - Customizable color schemes with for now only for coloring syntax and listing, adjustable for dark and light themes, basic text and bacground still from terminal theme
+  - Customizable color schemes with only coloring syntax and listing, adjustable for dark and light themes
+  - basic text and bacground still from terminal theme (for now)
   - Inhouse solution for editing themes in theme manager
 - **Configuration Management**:
   - Persistent settings with JSON-based configuration